 You may also watch this video on How to Get an LTO Student Permit by Love Desiree with SMART Driving School:

-The requirements and the process can be quite a chore, especially to those who just want to drive already!
-But, we can’t exactly turn back time or forget about the new law entirely.
+The process just to get a driver’s license in the Philippines can be quite a chore.
 This new guideline was placed because of the increasing number of road accidents here in the Philippines which can be avoided if drivers will be well-educated.
 A driver’s license is not a right, but a privilege.

 15-Hour Online Theoretical Driving Seminar with SMART Driving School

-I availed of the 15-Hour Theoretical Driving Seminar with SMART Driving School because there was a branch of walking distance from where I live.
-Since physical gathering is still prohibited because of the pandemic, all classes were held online via ZOOM.
+I availed myself of the 15-Hour Theoretical Driving Seminar with SMART Driving School.
+Since physical gatherings are still prohibited because of the pandemic in 2020, all classes were held online via ZOOM.

 Php.
 2050 – Theoretical Driving Course